 As we have seen, the literature of the Renaissance is replete with mystical ascents, and it seems to me, that the Staircase outlines seven stages through which one must pass on such an interior journey.
 Masonic Lectures relating to the Staircase associate a good deal of information with each of the various steps; specifically, the Seven Liberal Arts and Sciences are related to the seven steps and the Five Classical Orders of Architecture are related to the top five.
-These subjects comprised the formal educational curriculum of the Renaissance, and there is a large body of literature associated with each.
-The intent of that curriculum was certainly to teach the metaphysics we have outlined above and to give the student an orientation toward the sort of contemplative intellectual work we are discussing.
-If we consider the Staircase to be a representation of levels of consciousness through which the individual must ascend, we can see that the symbol refers the Mason to information about each step, or level of consciousness, through which he must pass along the way.
-The Masonic explanation of the Staircase also associates the seven Officers of the Lodge with the seven steps and three principal characters from Masonry's traditional history with the three highest steps.
-That association assists in the understanding of progress through the positions of the Officers of the Lodge and in the interpretation of some Masonic Legends.
+These subjects comprised the formal educational curriculum of the period, and there is a large body of literature associated with each.
+The intent of that curriculum was certainly to give the student an orientation toward the sort of contemplative intellectual work we are discussing.